 According to Jeff Weiner of LinkedIn, it is wise to conduct weekly meetings.
 Each individual begins with reporting ‘one’ personal victory thus starting the meeting on a positive note.
-Also, guidance be provided to anyone facing difficulties.
+Also, guidance is provided to anyone facing difficulties.

-Companies that follow a top down cascading approach do not take employee opinion into consideration.
+Companies that follow a top-down cascading approach do not take employee opinion into consideration.
 Top management dictates goals to the middle management which in turn dictates them to all its team members.
 Thus employees do not feel any sense of accountability.
-The feeling is that they are primarily working towards completion of their immediate manager’s goals.
+The feeling is that they are primarily working towards the completion of their immediate manager’s goals.
 While OKR methodology may have been used here, it will not be effective for the company.